photo by Rodnae Productions for Pexels

-Around 35 or over, and feeling a mess lately?
+In your late thirties or older, or put into medical menopause, and feeling a mess lately?
 Anxious, depressed, all over the place?
 The menopause and mental health connection is worth learning.

 Menopause and mental health